MJones235/monument-evac-sim/results/meeting_notes_2026-05-26.md

 - This is clearly closer to E1 targets (495s / 540s), but not a perfect match.
 - A perfect single-run match is not expected; this should be tested across multiple runs with varying population structure.

-## 5) Key methodological concern

-- Current prompt-based behavioral priors help numerically, but this risks "telling the model what to do" rather than getting behavior from situation reasoning.
-- We likely need a stronger person/decision model so hesitation emerges from cues and beliefs, not mainly from top-down percentages.

-## 6) Next steps (short list)
+## 5) Next steps

 - Define agent attributes explicitly from literature (e.g., age, mobility, familiarity, risk perception, social influence, trust in alarms/messages).
+Which of these are known to impact evacuation behaviour?
-- Formalize decision mechanism using a protective-action style framework (environmental cue -> interpretation -> action selection), including explicit false-alarm belief handling.
+- Formalize decision mechanism using a protective-action style framework (environmental cue -> interpretation -> action selection).
+- Capture whether agents believe it is a false alarm.
+- Test impact of altering LLM decision interval
 - Run E1 sensitivity sweeps over plausible person-mix assumptions and show whether observed E1 metrics fall within the modeled range.
-- Then run full-length validation for E2-E5 (>= 3 replications each) and compare against Proulx timings.
+- Then run full-length validation for E2-E5 and compare against Proulx timings.
 - Test multiple LLMs with the same scenario/config to quantify model dependence.
-- Fix result-pipeline hygiene (ensure all runs write full timeseries; add multi-run averaging + uncertainty reporting).

-## 7) Suggested line to use in the meeting

-- "We have a working experimental platform and can reproduce directional differences between scenarios, but we are not yet calibrated on absolute timings.
-E1 calibration is the immediate priority, then full-length validation on E2-E5 with replications and sensitivity analysis."